serqco/qabstracts/codebook.md

   A statement of what is not yet known or what is so far difficult to achieve in research or in practice which directly leads over to the topic of the present work (the `objective`).
+  - Multiple `gap` sentences can be coded together (without non-`gap` sentences in between) as long as they still lead directly over to the topic of the presented work.
+This is a known and accepted violation of the "1-sentence forward context" rule above.
 - code `need:hype`:
   A postulate about what research needs to be performed which directly leads over to the topic of the present work (the `objective`).